hexojs/site/source/pt-br/docs/contributing.md

 title: Contribuindo
 ---

+We welcome you to join the development of Hexo. 🤗

 ## Desenvolvimento

 Nós damos o parabéns a você por se juntar ao desenvolvimento do Hexo.
 Este documento irá ajudá-lo através do processo.